-There are numerous definitions of Strategic Sourcing.
-Most of these definitions are unhelpful, using either academic of management consultants pseudo-intellectual language to explain what is a straightforward, but important, concept.
+There are numerous definitions of Strategic sourcing.
+Many of these definitions are unhelpful, using either academic or management consultants language to explain what is a straightforward but important, concept.

 What makes Strategic Sourcing “Strategic”?

-Strategy Sourcing is an approach to procurement whereby the business needs of the organization are matched with the supplier market.
-It is much more than simply centralizing procurement.
-The approach is founded on a detailed understanding of both the spend profile of the organization as well as of the supplier market.
-This understanding is continually updated in order to deliver ongoing improvements to the organizations sourcing and procurement performance.
+Strategic sourcing is an approach to procurement whereby the business needs of the organisation are matched with the supplier market.
+It is much more than simply centralising procurement.
+The approach is founded on a detailed understanding of both the spend profile of the organisation as well as of the supplier market.
+This understanding is continually updated in order to deliver ongoing improvements to the organisation’s sourcing and procurement performance.

-Most large organizations adopt a strategic sourcing approach – if only by name.
-The foundation of Strategic Source is Spend Visibility – the detailed and reliable view of what an organization spends – but with many large organizations, spend data is imperfect and actual strategic sourcing activity is often limited to a few categories of spend only.
+Most large organisations adopt a strategic approach to sourcing and its foundation is visibility of spend – the detailed and reliable view of what an organisation spends – but for many large organisations, spend data is imperfect and actual sourcing activity is often limited to a few categories of spend only.